Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 A Dietary Management Plan for Cerebral Palsy Patients

-Individuals with cerebral palsy require a well-balanced diet to ensure they receive all the essential nutrients their body needs.
+Individuals with cerebral palsy require a well-balanced diet to ensure they receive all the essential nutrients their bodies need.
 Children with cerebral palsy have the same dietary needs as other children, but their calorie intake may differ due to their muscle tone and activity levels.

 Medications used to treat cerebral palsy can also affect nutrient absorption, leading to various health problems.

-Want to learn more about the types of cerebral palsy check here…
+Visit to learn more about the types of cerebral palsy.

 If your child has cerebral palsy and has difficulty keeping their mouth closed or thrusting their tongue, you can assist them by offering soft foods that are easier to swallow and digest.
 You may need to seek the guidance of a speech-language therapist if your child experiences difficulty while swallowing.